LinaIssa/DataFusion/README.md

 - `Cube.py` : pre-process the data images before the fusion
 - `Fusion.py` : gather the regularisation-dependant methods of fusion
 - `tools.py`  : inventory of small help functions.
 Imported in `Fusion.py` and `Cube.py` modules
-- `create_ConfigFile.py` : to create the config.yaml, a yaml configuration file with all the parameters.
+- `create_ConfigFile.py` : create the config.yaml, a yaml configuration file with all the parameters.

 ## How to use